alexandrabatrak/console-finances/README.md

 # Console Finances

-Bootcamp Week 4 Challenge: Create code for analyzing the financial records of a company.
+Bootcamp Week 4 Challenge: Create code for analyzing the financial records of a company. :purple_heart:

 ## About